-To apply for a place at this school in the normal admission round , you must complete a Common Application Form available from the local authority in which you live.
+To apply for a place at this school in the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
 You are also requested to complete the Supplementary Information Form (SIF) attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 6 to 8.
-The Supplementary Information Form (SIF) should be returned to Sacred Heart School by 15th January 2022.
+The Supplementary Information Form (SIF) should be returned to Sacred Heart School by 15th January 2023.

 You will be advised of the outcome of your application on 16th April or the next working day, by the local authority on our behalf.
-If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.
+If you are unsuccessful

+(unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.

-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 3 or 6 to 8, and this is likely to affect your child's chance of being offered a place. time will be considered at the same time and after the closing date for admissions which is 15th January 2022.
+If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 3 or 6 to 8, and this is likely to affect your child's chance of being offered a place.